You have the power to improve how you sound when you speak.

 Last but not least, I’ll show you how to measure your own progress and reflect on what still needs work.

-By consistently spending at least five minutes a day working with the Stress Simplified exercises, you’re doing a lot of subtle but essential work.
+By consistently spending five to fifteen minutes a day working with the Stress Simplified practice exercises, you’re doing a lot of subtle but essential work.

 You’re training your ear to be more sensitive so that it can hear lengthened syllables, notice more variation in pitch, and pick up on changes in volume.